equinor/radix-platform/public-site/site/guides/deploy-only-github-package-repository/index.md

           docker push docker.pkg.github.com/equinor/<your repository>/<image name>:${GITHUB_REF##*/}-latest
 ```

-# Set up Radix to use package
+# Set up Radix to use github package

 Add the following to your radixconfig.yaml file: